NAUbackup/VmBackup/README.md

  - If the script is run with a config file, then extra logging occurs in the status_log file.
 This file is good for a bird's eye view of the backup run and optionally can be used by other scripts for additional processing requirements.
+ - If optional variables are configured in VmBackup.py and mailer_opt.py, then status email will be sent.

 ## Restore
 ### VM Restore